Liliana99/Liliana99/README.md

 # María Liliana Jiménez M — AI & Fullstack  Flutter Developer

-Frontend Engineer focused on **Flutter**, modern UI, and AI-powered products.
+Software Engineer specialized in building complete ecosystems: from scalable cross-platform applications with **Flutter** to robust backend architectures and autonomous **Artificial Intelligence** agents.

-> “Building fast, scalable and beautiful cross-platform experiences.”
+> *"Building the future of startups through AI-powered solutions and flawless user experiences."*

 ---

 ## 🚀 About Me

-I am a **Senior Flutter Developer** specialized in building:
+I am a **Senior Software Engineer** specialized in:

-- 📱 Cross-platform applications with Flutter
+- 📱 Cross-platform Fullstack development with **Flutter & Dart**.
-- 🎨 Modern and responsive UI
+- 🧠 Integration of Generative AI, RAG systems, and Vector Databases.
-- ⚡ High-performance mobile and web apps
+- ⚙️ Building Autonomous Agents with **LangGraph, LangChain, and Supabase Edge Functions**.
-- 🤖 AI-enhanced user experiences
+- ☁️ Serverless Cloud Architecture (**Supabase, Firebase, Google Cloud**).

-Currently focused on **Frontend architecture, Flutter Web, and AI integration**.
+Currently focused on leading the architecture of AI-driven products and scaling SaaS solutions.

 ---